Platform

 • Private individuals

-• Universities, academic and public research institutions
+• Universities and academic or public research institutions

 • Municipal, provincial/state, territorial, and federal governments